harryharrold/performance/FullText.md

 It's not that we _don't_ value collaboration with the customer, and we absolutely, definitely value it over contract negotiation.
 But we _also_ value collaboration with  other folk - specifically, with the people who will use our software.

-"In order to ensure that user stories are subjected to sufficiently critical thinking I encourage teams to use the variant form:

-    As a <user type>, I want <function> so that <benefit> .
-AMEN " (Anonymous sage 2015)

 Our triangle there is between customer - team - user, with those 2 apexes.
 We find our best work where we're closest to the middle of that triangle.